Semi-Global Weighted Least Squares in Image Filtering

-In this paper, we present a new approximation to the WLS model which is denoted as Semi-Global Weighted Least Squares (SG-WLS).
-The main contributions of this paper are as follows: \begin{itemize} \item[1.]Our SG-WLS can achieve close performance to the original WLS model in several challenging tasks.
+In this paper, we present a new approximation to the WLS model which is denoted as Semi-Global Weighted Least Squares (SG-WLS). {\it The main contributions of this paper are as follows}.

+~ $-$ Our SG-WLS can achieve close performance to the original WLS model in several challenging tasks.
 Yet, our SG-WLS is $\sim20$ times faster than the original WLS model.
-For an image of $M\times N$, the memory cost of SG-WLS is at most at the magnitude of $max\{\frac{1}{M}, \frac{1}{N}\}$ of that of the original WLS model.
+For an image of $M\times N$, the memory cost of SG-WLS is at most at the magnitude of $\max\{\frac{1}{M}, \frac{1}{N}\}$ of that of the original WLS model.

-\item[2.]The 1D filters in our SG-WLS can take two-dimensional neighborhood information into account each time due to the newly proposed neighborhood construction.
+~ $-$ The 1D filters in our SG-WLS can take two-dimensional neighborhood information into account each time due to the newly proposed neighborhood construction.
 This is different from previous methods \cite{gastal2011domain, pham2005separable, yang2012recursive, min2014fast} that can only consider neighbors in one dimension each time.
 Our neighborhood construction thus overcomes the limitation of previous methods and shows improved results in several applications.

-\item[3.]We propose a fast solution to each 1D filter in our SG-WLS, which is denoted as \emph{r-band LU decomposition}, to handle a more general and larger neighborhood system other than the 4-connected/8-connected neighborhood system.
-Such a generalization can achieve better performance than the 4-connected/8-connected neighborhood system in some applications such as guided depth upsampling. \end{itemize}
+~ $-$ We propose a fast solution to each 1D filter in our SG-WLS, which is denoted as \emph{r-band LU decomposition}, to handle a more general and larger neighborhood system other than the 4-connected/8-connected neighborhood system.
+Such a generalization can achieve better performance than the 4-connected/8-connected neighborhood system in some applications such as guided depth upsampling.